 • Custom reporting and journey analytics are add-on features

-Why I chose Genesys Cloud CX
+Why I picked Genesys Cloud CX

 Predictive model of average handle time data using Genesys Cloud predictive routing.